 Step Seven: Make an Offer

 Before long, you’ll likely find a house that you love.
-Your realtor will help you put together an offer and present it to the seller’s real estate agent.
-The seller can accept your offer, counter it or reject it.
+Your Realtor will help you put together an offer and present it to the seller’s real estate agent.
+The seller can accept your offer, counter it, or reject it.

-This means the actual purchasing process can have some back-and-forth before the sale is complete.
+This means that the actual purchasing process can have some back-and-forth before the sale is complete.
 In some cases, the seller might be unwilling to budge on their sale price.
 If you can’t come to an agreement, you may need to walk away and pursue other properties.

 For this reason, it’s best not to get too attached to any single house, at least not before the sale is closed.
 Otherwise, the negotiating process can be frustrating and even demoralizing.
 Keep your options open and be prepared to make offers on multiple properties before your dream home becomes a reality.